brookin8/brookin8.github.io/_posts/2017-10-01-JavaScript Testing and APIs.markdown

 To access a value in the JSON array, you would do the following:

   **1.** Set a variable equal to a parsed version of this array.
 JavaScript has some built in functions to help you with this.
 For example:
-	var results = JSON.parse(--JSON ARRAY GOES HERE--);
+	var results = JSON.parse(**JSON ARRAY GOES HERE**);

   **2.** Access the values you want using their associated keys:
 	var age = results[0].age
 	var officeNumber = results.phoneNumbers[0].number

 JSON is very useful for APIs, as well as package managers like npm.
-APIs will return their results in JSON format, so that a human can easily find and pull out the data he or she wants. npm stores its installed packages and dependencies in JSON so that you can easily keep track.
+APIs will return their results in JSON format, so that a human can easily find and pull out the data he or she wants. npm stores its installed packages and dependencies in JSON.

 <br>